Face: Caricatures

 Caricatures often exaggerate facial features to make a face more easily recognized in association with a pronounced portion of the face of the individual in question—for example, a caricature of Osama bin Laden might focus on his facial hair and nose; a caricature of George W. Bush might enlarge his ears to the size of an elephant's; a caricature of Jay Leno may pronounce his head and chin; and a caricature of Mick Jagger might enlarge his lips.
 Exaggeration of memorable features helps people to recognize others when presented in a caricature form.

 Metaphor

 By extension, anything which is the forward or world-facing part of a system which has internal structure is considered its "face", like the façade of a building.
 For example, a public relations or press officer might be called the "face" of the organization he or she represents.
 "Face" is also used metaphorically in a sociological context to refer to reputation or standing in society, particularly Chinese society, and is spoken of as a resource which can be won or lost.
 Because of the association with individuality, the anonymous person is sometimes referred to as "faceless".

+Other animals

+The cephalic index is used to classify the shapes of the skull that determines the shape of the face of many animals.
+In particular the index is used in cat and dog breeding, and in farming.
+The shaping of the skull can result in the flat-faced appearance known in brachycephalic animals.